openSUSE/snapper/_posts/2019-11-06-machine-readable-output.md

 }
 ~~~

-Moreover, those three commands (*list*, *list-configs* and *get-config*) also accept a new *--columns* option.
-That option allows to filter and sort the columns to show by indicating column names separated by comma (possible columns for each command can be found in the *snapper* help):
+Moreover, those three commands (*list*, *list-configs* and *get-config*) also accept a new *--columns* option to filter and sort the columns to show (indicating column names separated by comma).
+The list of possible columns for each command is documented in the *snapper* help:

 ~~~
 snapper --csvout list --columns number,type,pre-number